 The program contributes to the development of the applied knowledge‐base of the profession at a time when new enabling and end‐product technologies, new patterns of global practice and project delivery, and new performance requirements and expectations are transforming professional practice.

-The curriculum leverages the active research programs in the School of Architecture, including the work of both doctoral and professional-level students and the work of the High Performance Building Lab, the Digital Buildings Lab and the SimTigrate Design Lab.
-Students admitted to the MS-Arch program work in one of three concentrations: (1) Digital Design and Fabrication; (2) High Performance Buildings; and (3) Health and Design.
+The curriculum leverages the active research programs in the School of Architecture, including the work of both doctoral and professional-level students and the work of the High Performance Building Lab, the Digital Building Lab and the SimTigrate Design Lab.
+Students admitted to the M.S. in Architecture program work in one of five concentrations: (1) High Performance Buildings; (2) Design & Health; (3) Advanced Production; (4) Building Information & Systems; and (5) Design Computation.
 Individualized programs of study are tailored from among courses in focal areas on the Master of Architecture and Ph.D. programs, and the curriculum may be completed within a one-year residency.